 “As always, you come up with all kinds of unusual ideas for spells.”

 Hector is right, my spells are unusual for this world.
 When I was reading spell books to prepare for the departure, I noticed they are what I’d call the basic set of RPG magic.
 So learning them was quite trivial, since I don’t need help to imagine what the spell should look like.
 So I only used them once to gain additional Magic Skills.
+Of course, I immediately max them out.

 I find another rigged shelf.